 1) Condensation between the back of the frame and the wall could make the frame swell and push against the brickwork.

 2) Dry winter air could have shrunk the air-exposed part of the frame revealing a crack.

-These gaps create a problem because they allow in cold air, rain, and snow over time, as well as damaging the frame further.
+These gaps create a problem because they allow in cold air, rain, and snow over time, as well as damage the frame further.
 Fixing this can be done with either a spray insulation foam or by reapplying window caulk.

 2. Wood Rot on Windows & Doors

 Take a close look at the frames around your windows and doors (both internal and external) for wood rot that could have formed during the winter months.
 Due to wind, rain, hail, and snow, the wood can become exposed to, and soak up moisture.
 This causes the wood to become soft and damp, enabling wood rot.
 Aside from being an issue for structural stability, it is also a good way to invite termites and carpenter ants into your home.

 Try the knock test.
 Tap all along the frame and compare the sounds at different points.
 If more than one-third of any piece is “soft” or “hollow” sounding, you should call a professional to assess the damage before the problem continues to spread.

 Leaving debris in window sills can damage windows when you open them up in the spring.
 Bits of branches, leaves, rocks, and wind-blown debris can all cause damage to your windows if left alone.
 Bits and pieces can get caught in the tracks of the windows, making it necessary to remove the entire window in order to dig it out.
 Or, if you’re unaware that something is there and you attempt to force the window down, you can cause damage to the frame.
 Taking a bit of time now to clean off the sills and remove the debris will save you the hassle in the long run.